qeqar/kafka-training-repo/README.md

-# kafka-training-repo
+# Kafka Training Repo
-My code and test for kafka
+My code and tests for kafka

+Starting to get better kafka understanding.